Newsletters

 Wildwood

-Special occasions find Wright indulging on roasted chicken with morel mushrooms and asparagus at Wildwood (503-248-9663), an upscale restaurant with a casual, Northwest feel.
+Special occasions find Wright indulging in roasted chicken with morel mushrooms and asparagus at Wildwood (503-248-9663), an upscale restaurant with a casual, Northwest feel.
 Chef Dustin Clark changes the menu weekly but always spotlights ingredients and wine from local farmers and vintners.

 Things to Do